Alecadabra/MP/README.md

 # Machine Perception

 Part of my Computer Science degree at Curtin University in 2021.
+My final mark was 75%.

 <table>
   <thead>